araobp/learning-langchain/README.md

 My company is marketing LLM ["NEC cotomi"](https://www.nec.com/en/press/202404/global_20240424_01.html), so I learn LLM with my NLP skill in this project as a marketer.

+I am a fun of SQLite, so I study in this project how I can use SQLite as a part of RAG.

 ## OpenAI API

 https://platform.openai.com